jasdeep-compro/item-player-starter-kit/README.md

-# Testing of an Item Player
+# How to start development of an Item Player

-To start testing the Item Player, the developer needs to do following things:
+To start the development of a new Item Player, the developer needs to do following things:
 * Download the starter kit and update the following files:
   * package.json
   * sdkConfig.json file, defining the dependencies.